Melbourne Law Masters

-The Melbourne Law Masters program offers master degrees, graduate diplomas, specialist certificates and single subjects across an array of specialist legal areas with more than 170 subjects.
-The courses have been developed by an exceptional range of scholars drawn from the Melbourne Law School and other leading law schools and from distinguished local and international practitioners and judges.
+The Melbourne Law Masters program offers masters degrees, graduate diplomas, specialist certificates and single subjects across 26 specialist legal areas with more then 180 subjects.

-A key feature of the program is our flexible format, delivered intensively over a five-day period, normally with a two-day weekend break in the middle.
-This format allows deep immersion in the subject and an opportunity to make close connections with your peers in the subject.
-The program’s flexible design also supports students who wish to move from a graduate diploma to a related masters degree.
+Subjects are delivered intensively over a five-day period.
+The programs flexible design also supports students who wish to move from a graduate diploma to a related masters degree.

 Master of Laws (LLM)